 - Hi, I am Kunal Sarpal, a Company Secretary and a Bachelor of Law from India.

-- Immediately after my articles in 2013-14 at the age of 23, I took the plunge of starting my own Consulting Firm White Collar Legal LLP.
+- Immediately after my articles I took the plunge of starting my own Consulting Firm White Collar Legal LLP.

-- Here is my story of How I treasured freedom and independence over a high fixed salary & security and started my own consulting firm from a ‘small office’ and grew it a 300+ clientele spread across the world with offices in 3 cities.
+- Here is my story of How I started my own from a ‘small office’ and grew it to a 300+ clientele spread across the world with offices in 3 cities.

-I was not very bright academically and hence wasn’t allowed to pursue the science stream by both my mark sheet (scores were too low to get into a good college) and my parents!
+I was not very bright academically and hence wasn’t allowed to pursue the science stream by both my mark sheets and my parents!

 However, I quickly realised that I had a liking for secretarial practice which also led me to pursue CS vehemently.